tenkeyless/keras_site/content/korean/docs/examples/vision/cutmix/_index.md

 {{% /details %}}

-## Train the model using the original non-augmented dataset
+## Train the model using the original non-augmented dataset {#train-the-model-using-the-original-non-augmented-dataset}

 ```python
 model = training_model()